Governed MCP: Kernel-Level Tool Governance for AI Agents via Logit-Based Safety Primitives: Discussion

-\paragraph{Limitations.} \begin{enumerate}[label=(\roman*),leftmargin=*,topsep=2pt,itemsep=4pt] \item \textbf{Inference latency dominates.} The 65\,ms native cost is bandwidth-bound on DDR5 for the 7B model; sub-10\,ms governance under multi-tenant load requires GPU/NPU acceleration of the inference layer or a smaller cascade model.
-Anima OS does not yet ship GPU support; this is the single largest performance limitation. \item \textbf{Author-labeled MCP benchmark.} Custom-101 (37 dangerous + 64 benign) is the only existing MCP-domain governance benchmark and was constructed by the system author.
+\paragraph{Limitations.} \begin{enumerate}[label=(\roman*),leftmargin=*,topsep=2pt,itemsep=4pt] \item \textbf{Inference latency dominates.} A ProbeLogits classification costs ${\sim}$330--560\,ms per call (Table~\ref{tab:latency-remeasure}); the underlying 7B forward pass is DDR5-bandwidth-bound (a measured 78.6\,ms per token on bare metal, sustained load).
+Sub-10\,ms governance under multi-tenant load requires GPU/NPU acceleration of the inference layer or a smaller cascade model.
+The \emph{production governance path is CPU-SIMD}.
+An experimental line of work in Anima OS has demonstrated bare-metal GPU inference on AMD RDNA4---a \emph{hybrid} decode of a 14B model at ${\sim}$20.83\,tok/s, in which the GPU executes only the Q4\_0 projection GEMVs at the memory-bound ceiling while the CPU runs the norms, attention, LM head, and sampling---but that path is off by default (feature-gated at compile time and disabled at runtime), targets a different model, and is \emph{not} wired into the gateway's layer 5.
+Inference latency therefore remains the single largest performance limitation of the governed path. \item \textbf{Author-labeled MCP benchmark.} Custom-101 (37 dangerous + 64 benign) is the only existing MCP-domain governance benchmark and was constructed by the system author.
 A community-labeled MCP benchmark, ideally combined with a public red-team competition format, would significantly strengthen evaluation.
 External benchmarks~\cite{harmbench,xstest,toxicchat} validate the substrate primitive but not the MCP-domain gateway behavior. \item \textbf{No human red-team study.} The current evaluation assumes adversarial inputs sampled from existing datasets and the bypass demo of Listing~\ref{lst:bypass}.
-A formal red-team study with 5+ external attackers attempting bypass under controlled conditions is planned future work. \item \textbf{Two ablation cells pending.} The 4-configuration ablation (Table~\ref{tab:ablation}) currently reports the load-bearing No-ProbeLogits cell ($\Delta$F1 = $-$0.446) but two other cells (No-PreFilter, No-Constitutional) are pending re-runs with per-prompt logging. \item \textbf{MCP server compromise not fully mitigated.} The gateway treats tool outputs as untrusted input (\S\ref{sec:threat} item 5), but post-execution probing of tool outputs is not yet implemented (see Future Work). \item \textbf{No model provenance verification at boot.} The gateway's correctness depends on the inference model loaded at boot being the genuine, unmodified model.
-The present implementation loads a GGUF file from USB mass storage with no signature check, no SHA-256 attestation, and no measured-boot integration.
+A formal red-team study with 5+ external attackers attempting bypass under controlled conditions is planned future work. \item \textbf{Ablation lacks a constitutional-only cell.} The ablation (Table~\ref{tab:ablation}) is now silicon-measured (full 0.789, No-PreFilter 0.805, No-ProbeLogits 0.357, No-Layer4 0.327), but the current tree exposes no constitutional-only toggle, so a No-Constitutional cell is approximated by the No-Layer4 configuration; the measurement log records the run as partial for this reason. \item \textbf{Six ring-3 syscalls ungated.} The measured mediation harness (\S\ref{sec:design-mediation}) discloses that 6 resource-reaching ring-3 syscalls (\texttt{put}, \texttt{fetch}, \texttt{kv\_set}, \texttt{kv\_get}, \texttt{send\_msg}, \texttt{recv\_msg}) do not yet route through the gateway; gating them is scheduled for milestone M4.2.
+Until then, the complete-mediation claim is scoped to the host-function and MCP-tool surfaces. \item \textbf{MCP server compromise not fully mitigated.} The gateway treats tool outputs as untrusted input (\S\ref{sec:threat} item 5), but post-execution probing of tool outputs is not yet implemented (see Future Work). \item \textbf{No model provenance verification at boot.} The gateway's correctness depends on the inference model loaded at boot being the genuine, unmodified model.
+The present implementation loads a GGUF file from the NVMe self-host partition (or USB mass storage) with no signature check, no SHA-256 attestation, and no measured-boot integration.
 A maliciously substituted model would invalidate the entire substrate (and is listed out of scope in \S\ref{sec:threat}).
-Model attestation via TPM-anchored hash chains or vendor-signed GGUFs is a standard mitigation we plan for a future revision. \end{enumerate}
+Model attestation via TPM-anchored hash chains or vendor-signed GGUFs is a standard mitigation I plan for a future revision. \end{enumerate}